San Diego airport relents, allows anti-SeaWorld ad

-SAN DIEGO (Reuters) - The San Diego airport has agreed to run an animal rights group’s advertisement asking visitors to avoid SeaWorld, a major tourist attraction in the city that has faced criticism over its killer whale shows, the ACLU said on Thursday.
+SAN DIEGO, May 22 (Reuters) - The San Diego airport has agreed to run an animal rights group’s advertisement asking visitors to avoid SeaWorld, a major tourist attraction in the city that has faced criticism over its killer whale shows, the ACLU said on Thursday.

 The airport agreed to run the advertisement as part of a legal settlement after the group People for the Ethical Treatment of Animals filed a federal lawsuit in March accusing the airport and the company that handles its advertising of infringing on PETA’s free speech rights by initially balking at the ad.